marythought/fundrazor/README.md

 * fix nested resource CRUD paths
 * only solicitation owners (fundraisers) should see and access edit and delete functions for solicitations.
 * only donation owners (donors) should see and access edit and delete functions for donations.
+* embed youtube videos
+* add home button link

 ### FUNCTIONALITY
 * handle goal met for individual fundraisers and campaigns
 * countdown to days left in campaign
 * add name to users (currently using email)
 * add social_share feature and count to solicitation show page
-* add home button link
+* send emails via delayed jobs

 ### LAYOUT
 * format #s
-* embed youtube videos
 * build campaign index page (show campaigns) -- in progress
 * build campaign show page (show overall progress to goal, individual cards, team leaderboard, plus a "join" button)
 * add goal and progress to goal to solicitation show page (individual progress)